top of page

 Aces & Eights

-Arguably the most effective faction in Impact Wrestling history, Aces & Eights were formed in 2012 and dominated the promotion and its storylines for almost a year as fans tried to figure who the Sons of Anarchy-style characters really were.
+Arguably the most effective faction in Impact Wrestling history, Aces & Eights were formed in 2012 and dominated the promotion for almost a year as fans tried to figure who the Sons of Anarchy-style characters really were.
 Members included Bully Ray, Brother Devon, Mr. Anderson, Knux, Doc Gallows, Garrett Bischoff and Wes Brisco.

 13.